felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 ## Integration Features

+Deliveroo connects to your HubRise account through Deliveroo Bridge, an app developed by HubRise.

-Connecting Deliveroo to HubRise allows Deliveroo to:
+Connecting Deliveroo to HubRise allows to:

-- Push online orders to HubRise.
+- Push Deliveroo orders to HubRise.
-- Push customer information to HubRise.
+- Push customer information to HubRise, for orders delivered by your team.

 ![Diagram of the connection flow between Deliveroo, Deliveroo Bridge, and HubRise](../images/000-en-2x-connection-diagram.png)